Site Map Home Contact

-Debt, such as credit card debt, is divided between the spouses similar to property division.
+Debt, such as credit card bills and medical bills, is divided between the spouses similar to property division.
 The division should be equitable (fair.)

-Generally this means a 50 - 50 division.
+Generally in Colorado this means a 50 - 50 division.

 However, the circumstances of both spouses must be examined.
 In many cases, a large amount of debt is a major reason for a divorce.